jinisaweaklearner/General-Notes/Notes/AWS_Glue.md

 - can't define output names when you use glue package to store parquet files
 - can use normal python script
+- can't use pendulum directly
+- can import para from outsite
 - use 3rd party python packages: https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-libraries.html
 - local debugging?